Fact from Fiction

 It is important to note that belief does play a role in healing.
 A person who believes in crystals, angels, vibrational fields, or reiki may see some benefits.
 I am not discounting this.
 Our thoughts, feelings, and expectations can have a powerful and positive effect on our well-being.
 Scientists call this the placebo effect, which itself has become an object of investigation.

 I also acknowledge the limitations of science which provides no answers on the nature of consciousness or explains what happens after death.
 Many mysteries remain unexplored.

-Absent empirical evidence, however, I neither promote nor share protocols I couldn't back up with data.
+But I remain skeptical of New Aged claims and the misappropriation of meditation for unproven ends.
+Absent empirical evidence, I neither promote nor share protocols I couldn't back up with data.
 This comes from a place of humility.
 I don't know, so I take the time to research and to learn.
 Any strategy I recommend should be able to stand up to the rigors of science and investigation.
 If it doesn't, I can admit my limitations, my not knowing, or point to the paucity of evidence.

 I invite others to do their own homework.
 Don't take my word for it.
 The National Institutes for Health (NIH) supports the National Center for Complementary and Integrative Health (NCCIH).
 The NCCIH is the Federal Government’s lead agency for scientific research on complementary and integrative health approaches.
 The mission of NCCIH is "to determine, through rigorous scientific investigation, the fundamental science, usefulness, and safety of complementary and integrative health approaches and their roles in improving health and health care."